p2p-today/protocol/README.md

 These are the values of the various connection options used in this project.
 In the lexicon of this paper, "Option" will refer to a key, while "setting" will refer to a value.
-So for the compression option, you can have a setting "zlib".
+So for the compression option, you can have a setting `zlib`.
 While they are arbitrary, they are chosen to take the smallest space possible when serialized.